 So why do I see every man with his hands on his loins

 And it is the time of Jacob’s trouble,

 But he shall be saved out of it.

-Unfortunately, many believe that ‘Jacob’s Trouble’ is The Great Tribulation.
+Far too many believe that ‘Jacob’s Trouble’ is The Great Tribulation.
 And, they say that because of how difficult that day will be.
-Read my book, Ezekiel’s Fire, and you will see how bad the time of Israel’s salvation will be.
-It will shake the world.
+But, we’ve already established that the Coming of Gog, Ezekiel’s Fire and the Return of Jacob must happen before the Great Tribulation.
+Yes, they will be very difficult times that will shake the world.

 A Closer Look At Jacob’s Trouble

-Now, let’s concentrate a bit on how bad Jacob’s Trouble is.
-This is how bad it will be:
+Now, let’s remind ourselves of how bad Jacob’s Trouble will be:

 8 And it shall come to pass in all the land,”